Kossoff Burst: History

 Kossoff played the guitar from 1970 until his death in 1976.
 Kossoff played in the band Free and he broke the neck on the guitar in the 1970s when he threw it up in the air and failed to catch it during a concert.
 He then picked up Arthur Ramm's 1968 Gibson Les Paul Goldtop to finish the concert.
 He told Ramm he would like to keep the goldtop and he would give him the Les Paul that he broke during the concert after it was repaired.
 Kossoff repaired the guitar but did not keep his promise.
-After Kossoff's death the guitar was sold to Ramm by's father for 800 pounds, as this is what Koss owed his father for getting it out of hock.
+After Kossoff's death the guitar was sold to Ramm by his father for 800 pounds, as this is what Koss owed his father for getting it out of hock.
 Thirty-nine years later, Ramm sold the guitar at an auction.
 The guitar was listed by Bonhams in 2015 but later removed and returned to Ramm.
 In 2018 the guitar was displayed at the Songbirds Guitar Museum.